 Welcome to the library research guide on Korean studies.

 This guide serves as a starting point for students, faculty members in Korean Studies courses at CU and scholars who research Korea related topics.
-It consists of both general and advanced materials containing print and electronic resources and resources in other formats such as microforms and audio-visual.
+It consists of both general and advanced materials containing print and electronic resources and resources in other formats such as audio-visual.
 The guide contains resources accessible not only in the CU libraries, but also links to resources that are freely accessible elsewhere.
 It is categorized into 7 tabs which lead you to specific type of resources at the top of this window.

 Please also let me know if there are resources that you would like to recommend to be added in the Collection.